-“Exit” button: closes the application.
+“Exit” button closes the application.

 You might already have seen the Star icon in the right top corners of some panels tiles in Sidebar.
 This is the “Favorite panels” functionality, allowing you to select the most usable panels and place their icons on the Main Toolbar.

-The way to use it very simple — hover over the right top corner of any panel tile in Sidebar and click the Star icon appeared.
+The way to use it very simple — hover over the right top corner of any panel tile in Sidebar and click the Star icon that appeared.
 That is all: panel appears in Favorite panels bar in Main Toolbar.
 To remove from favorites just click the activated Star icon on Panel's tile or right-click on the icon in Favorites panel and select “Hide from toolbar”.

 If you would like to prevent manual trading operations occur, you may use the “Lock trading” button on Main Toolbar.
-Once clicked it displays the confirmation message that trading being locked and all of the functions, related to opening or closing orders and positions will be disabled.
+Once clicked it displays the confirmation message that trading being locked and all of the functions, related to the opening or closing orders and positions will be disabled.
 Unlock trading can be done the vice-versa way.